Mr-Sunglasses/fleet-firebase-auth-example/README.md

-# Demo app for using firebase with fleet
+# Demo app for using firebase auth with fleet

 ## A huge Shoutout to fleet [Fleet team](https://github.com/flet-dev) and [Feodor](https://github.com/FeodorFitsner) for creating this awesome framework.